School-of-the-Ancients/sota-beta/README.md

 - **Node.js** 20 or later
 - **npm** 10 or later (ships with modern Node releases)
 - A Google Gemini API key with access to the realtime and Imagen models
+- (Optional) An OpenAI API key with access to the Realtime API if you plan to use the OpenAI transport

 ### Installation